WiseLibs/better-sqlite3/docs/api.md

 **(only on statements that return data)*

-Provides introspection of the prepared statement's result columns.
 This method is primarily used in conjunction with [raw mode](#rawtogglestate---this).
-It returns an array of objects, where each object represents a result column of the prepared statement.
+It returns an array of objects, where each object describes a result column of the prepared statement.
 Each object has the following properties:

 - `.name`: the name (or alias) of the result column.
 - `.column`: the name of the originating table column, or `null` if it's an expression or subquery.